ritza-co/CodeCapsules/Docs/DomainDocs.md

 ### Makeup of a URL
 ![images](images/url-makeup.png)

 - **Uniform Resource Locator (URL)**: In the above image, `www.example.com` is the URL.
-A URL is a combination of three different aspects of a domain: A subdomain, second-level domain, and a top-level domain.
+A URL is a combination of three different aspects of a domain: A subdomain, a second-level domain, and a top-level domain.

 - **Subdomain**: Subdomains are the first part of a URL, the most common being `www`.
 Subdomains provide users with a consistent naming strategy to access service you may provide (for example, `hr.myapplication.com` may route users to your business' human resources portal).